-Students in both the LPP and ExSL tracks are invited to participate in program and track socials and activities.
-Student cohorts may design and organize student socials.
-In addition, each track also organizes specific socials.
+Students in both the LPP and ExSL Tracks are invited to participate in program and track socials and activities.
+Student may design and organize student socials.
+Students in both tracks need to plan to participate in internship transition dinners, summer mentor training, cohort activities, and a graduation dinner.